 Amount Per Serving: Calories: 366Total Fat: 20gSaturated Fat: 3gUnsaturated Fat: 15gCholesterol: 68mgSodium: 339mgCarbohydrates: 16gFiber: 9gSugar: 7gProtein: 30g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Chicken Burrito Bowl is a good bowl meal for any low-glycemic or low-carb diet, including any phase of the original South Beach Diet as long as you use salsa verde without added sugar.
 We used Herdez Salsa Verde (affiliate link) that has no added sugar and only one carb per tablespoon.
 Tomatoes have some carbs, so you could use less tomatoes than we did if you prefer.

 Find More Recipes Like This One:

+Use the Instant Pot Index to find more Instant Pot recipes like this one!
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.